 - Minor: For those pursuing other majors who are also interested in social work, a minor in social work will give students an understanding of the profession and the core values of the field.

 Graduates from SLU can look forward to careers in a wide variety of settings.
 Labor Department projections indicate a steady demand in social work jobs in the years ahead.
-Most social workers specialize in an area of practice, including but not limited to:
+Examples of areas of practice in social work include:

 - Child Welfare or Family Services

-SLU's Social Work major teaches practical social service; graduates use the skills they learn here to bring about real social change.
+SLU's social work major teaches practical social service; graduates use the skills they learn here to bring about real social change.
 Our curriculum includes three courses devoted to practical social work knowledge.
-During their senior year, students spend 2-3 days a week in a social service agency of their choice, supervised by an experienced social worker.
+During their senior year, students spend two semesters in a social service agency of their choice, supervised by an experienced social worker.

-For students interested in studying abroad, SLU has a wide variety of programs, including a campus located in Madrid, Spain, where students can study abroad while earning SLU credit.
-Students in the Social Work major can also enroll in a two-week experiential course in Ghana, Mexico or India, which features concentrated study, lectures and interactions with the people of the respective country.
+For students interested in studying abroad, SLU has a wide variety of programs, including a campus located in Madrid, Spain, where students can study abroad while taking social work core classes for full SLU credit.
+Students in the social work major can also enroll in a two-week experiential course in Ghana, Mexico or India, which features concentrated study, lectures and interactions with the people of the respective country.

 Student Activity and Service Opportunities